awsdocs/amazon-aurora-user-guide/doc_source/babelfish-strict.md

-# Managing Babelfish error handling<a name="babelfish-strict"></a>
+# Managing Babelfish error handling with escape hatches<a name="babelfish-strict"></a>

-Babelfish mimics SQL behavior in terms of control flow and transaction state whenever possible\.
-If Babelfish encounters an error, it returns an error code similar to the SQL Server error code if possible\.
-If Babelfish can't map the error, it returns a fixed error code \(`33557097`\)\.
-If an unmapped error is one of the following, the indicated result happens:
+Babelfish mimics SQL behavior for control flow and transaction state whenever possible\.
+When Babelfish encounters an error, it returns an error code similar to the SQL Server error code\.
+If Babelfish can't map the error to a SQL Server code, it returns a fixed error code \(`33557097`\) and takes specific actions based on the type of error, as follows:
-+ If it's a compile time error, Babelfish rolls back the transaction\.
++ For compile time errors, Babelfish rolls back the transaction\.
-+ If it's a runtime error, Babelfish ends the batch and rolls back the transaction\.
++ For runtime errors, Babelfish ends the batch and rolls back the transaction\.
-+ If it's a protocol error between the client and server, the transaction isn't rolled back\.
++ For protocol error between client and server, the transaction isn't rolled back\.

 If an error code can't be mapped to an equivalent code and the code for a similar error is available, the error code is mapped to the alternative code\.
 For example, the behaviors that cause SQL Server codes `8143` and `8144` are both mapped to `8143`\.